N-S-C banner with the school's logo and the phrase 'Be State'

 Two officers at the N-S-C campus

-Police Services provides free evening security escort services for students, faculty, and staff to any campus location during the evening hours.
+Police Services provides free safety escort services for students, faculty, and staff to any campus location upon request.
 This service is based on availability.
 Contact 702-895-3668.

 As a service to students, faculty, staff, and visitors to the campus, the Property & Evidence Unit retains found property of financial value.
 If you have lost something on campus (ie. phone, keys, ID, wallet, computer, etc), call 702-895-5795 and leave a detailed message that includes a description of the item, when you lost it, your name, and a number where you can be reached.
 We will return your call if we have the item and set up an appointment with you to claim your item if recovered.
 Please bring a state-issued I.D. with you when you claim your property.
 Property is released by appointment only.

-Fingerprinting services are provided to the public Monday-Friday from 8 a.m. to 5 p.m. (excluding holidays).
-The cost is $10 per card, payable by cash, check, or money order, and blank fingerprint cards are available upon request.
+Through University Police Services, fingerprinting services are provided to the public Monday-Friday, from 8 a.m. to 5 p.m., excluding holidays by appointment.
+There is no charge for members of the NSHE community.
+The cost for members of the general public is $10 per card, payable by cash, check, or money order.
 A state-issued picture I.D., such as a driver’s license, is required for this service.
 To learn more, call 702-895-5575.
-Fingerprinting services are available in the Records Office at Police Headquarters.
+Fingerprinting services are available at Police Headquarters.

-Police and student security services are provided (for a fee) at campus events that involve large crowds or special security concerns.
+Police services are provided (for a fee) at campus events that involve large crowds or special security concerns.

 In order to maintain our goal of being a community policing-oriented agency, it is essential to receive input from the public.
 Both compliments and complaints regarding University Police Services to the community are welcome.